 For over 20 years, our safety system assurance process has been implemented for the design, construction, and commissioning of our new rail lines with reference to international standards such as the European Standard EN50126.
 In particular, we integrate, verify and validate safety requirements through both top-down and bottom-up approaches including setting contract requirements, conducting safety integrity level assessments for safety-related and safety-critical systems and design as well as performing onsite verification and validation activities.
 We employ independent safety assessors to check the adequacy and effectiveness of the development processes of our safety critical systems in order to provide additional assurance.

-We have established a Corporate Crisis Management Team which comprises relevant Members of the Executive Directorate and Executive Managers, in order to keep track of the latest crisis situation, plan strategic actions and disseminate crisis related information.
-Scenario-based exercises are regularly conducted to provide practices for the Members and validate the crisis management organisation.
+We have established a Corpaorate Crisis Management Team which comprises relevant Members of the Executive Directorate and Executive Managers, in order to keep track of the latest crisis situation, plan strategic actions and disseminate crisis related information.
+Scenario-based exercises are regularly conducted to provide practice opportunities for the Members and validate the crisis management organisation.

 Rail, Light Rail and Bus

 As a caring and responsible transport operator, we aim to deliver a safe and pleasant journey to every passenger.
-Within MTR, we continuously identify new opportunities to enhance the safety features of our assets; within our community, we constantly interact with our customers and the general public to raise their awareness on rail and road safety.
+We continuously identify new opportunities to enhance the safety features of our assets.
+This is paralleled by our community engagements to raise awareness of our customers and the general public on rail and road safety.

 To prevent unauthorised access to the rail tracks, we continue to install automatic platform gates (APG) at our stations.
-We have installed APG or Platform Screen Doors for all heavy rail lines except for East Rail Line, in which the APG will be installed as part of Shatin to Central Link.
+We have installed APG or Platform Screen Doors for all heavy rail lines except for the East Rail Line, where APGs will be installed as part of the Shatin to Central Link.
 In addition to the employment of the Suicide Prevention team and the Suicide Prevention roving team at critical stations, we collaborate with The Samaritan Befrienders to set up Emotional First Aid counters at selected East Rail Line stations to provide information related to emotional health.

 Road and Track Safety

-Given that light rail vehicles run on tracks which are shared with other road users and cannot be totally partitioned, we seek to minimise potential safety hazards by widening platforms, providing additional lighting at junctions within the MTR boundary, and placing zigzag barriers to guide pedestrians to keep an eye on approaching traffic before crossing the tracks.
-Continuous efforts are also made to refresh driver’s safety awareness and educate the local community on safety around the MTR Bus and Light Rail system.
+Given that light rail vehicles run on tracks which are shared with other road users and cannot be totally partitioned, we minimise potential safety hazards by widening platforms, providing additional lighting at junctions within the MTR boundary, and placing zigzag barriers to guide pedestrians to watch for approaching traffic before crossing the tracks.
+Continuous efforts are also made to refresh drivers' safety awareness and educate the local community on safety around the MTR Bus and Light Rail system.

 To strengthen our preparedness and further enhance communication and collaboration with relevant parties in response to emergency situations, we participate in major exercises with the emergency services involving different scenarios.